top of page

 This viewpoint promotes critical thinking and open-mindedness, stressing the significance of examining evidence from different sources and viewpoints to reach a well-founded understanding of truth.
 We often rely on ancient historical records, archaeological findings, and ancient texts to determine historical truths, despite lacking concrete "proof" in many cases.
 Scholars generally agree that Alexander the Great existed, despite the absence of written records from his own time that directly describe his life.
 Instead, we rely on evidence such as historical accounts that collectively support his existence and major achievements.

+The Bible’s authenticity is supported by over 20,000 manuscripts—including the Masoretic Text, Dead Sea Scrolls, and early translations like the Septuagint.
+These documents, preserved across centuries and regions, consistently affirm the core message of Scripture, showing that God’s Word has been faithfully passed down.
 Based on the evidence, I believe Jesus is in fact is who he says he is, according to the historical manuscripts and archeological discoveries that align to the bible.
 I believe that each individual has an important part to play in the bigger picture of life and to seek after truth.
-Everyone is welcome to embark on this journey, seeking clarity and purpose amidst life's challenges.
-And as you navigate this path, remember the inspiring words of Jesus in Matthew 7:7:

 Every voice holds the power to author truth, in both science and religion.
 My journey isn't about forcing beliefs on others; it's about motivating and inspiring them as they search for what is true and to question those who claim it.
 Furthermore, to actually speak and share what is true even when its difficult.
 Read the bible for yourself.
 Jesus didn't merely assert that he understood the truth; he declared that he himself embodies the truth, as stated in John 14:6: